nefarius/docs.nefarius.at/docs/projects/Vicius/Product-Detection.md

 ### `RegistryValue`

+The product version is queried from a Registry location.
+The value to query must be of type [`REG_SZ`](https://learn.microsoft.com/en-us/windows/win32/sysinfo/registry-value-types).

 Field | Description | Mandatory
 ---|---|---
 `view` | The [Alternate Registry View](https://learn.microsoft.com/en-us/windows/win32/winprog64/accessing-an-alternate-registry-view) to use if a 32-Bit updater process needs to read a 64-Bit key and vice versa.
 Only useful if the updater architecture differs from the installed product architecture (e.g. the product is a 32-Bit installation and the updater is a 64-Bit build).
 In most cases it should be avoided to mix architectures and simply use the value `Default`.
 Possible values are <ul><li>`Default` - Doesn't alter default behaviour.</li><li>`WOW64_64KEY` - Access a 64-bit key from either a 32-bit or 64-bit application.</li><li>`WOW64_32KEY` - Access a 32-bit key from either a 32-bit or 64-bit application.</li></ul> | Yes